“So you don’t eat meat, don’t snack, don’t drink beers whatsoever anymore?” a friend and reader of this newsletter asked me recently.

 - A month prior to a big race, I can usually dig deep and go full-on healthy mode.
-No junk food and whole foods only.
-During the offseason with no specific goals, I estimate that I eat healthy 80-90% of the time.
+No junk food and wholesome real foods only.
+During the off season with no specific goals, I estimate that I eat healthy 80-90% of the time.

 - For alcoholic-beverages, I rarely indulge anymore.
 Don’t really see the fun in it, and it’s easy to say no.